ChildishhAlbino/gogh-frontend/README.md

-# gogh-frontend
+# Gogh Frontend

-A Gatsby Site to provide public access to Gogh.
+A Gatsby Site to show off Gogh